-Underlying Factors of Quality Improvement in Spanish Language Apps for People with Disabilities
+Underlying Quality Factors in Spanish Language Apps for People with Disabilities

 Andrés Larco, Carlos Montenegro, Esteban Diaz, Sergio Luján-Mora